-Here is a Canned Tuna Recipe called Tuna Boat Surprise.
-This pantry recipe is a delicious Vintage School Lunch Favorite that’s loved by young and old alike!
+Here is a canned tuna recipe called Tuna Boat Surprise.
+This pantry recipe is budget-friendly, and it’s a delicious vintage school lunch favorite that’s loved by young and old alike!

 A Favorite Canned Tuna Recipe

 As a schoolgirl back in the 1960s, I always looked forward to Fridays when our lunch ladies would serve us Tuna Boat Surprise.
 The name intrigued me, and the taste kept me coming back for more.
 And it just wasn’t my fellow classmates and me who enjoyed this Friday lunch special.
 When this dish was on the menu, the teachers always had it on their lunch trays too!